 The bust of Lenin atop the building chimney, as seen in 1965 (1) (click to see references at bottom).

 The 18-man tractor team, part of the Third Soviet Antarctic Expedition (SAE), arrived on 14 December 1958 from Sovetskaya and set up the Pole of Inaccessibility Station at 82°06'S-54°58'E, the point in Antarctica furthest from any ocean.
 The team had brought that sled-mounted 4-man 260-square foot hut, which was equipped with an electric furnace as well as a backup oil stove.
 There was a 13 kw generator and a radio shack, and the station was initially provisioned with a 6-month food and fuel supply.
 A bust of Lenin was erected atop the chimney on the roof of the hut, originally looking toward Moscow as seen here.
 After a brief ceremony they raised the USSR flag, shouted "Hurrah," and fired rockets into the air.

 Some of the original traverse vehicles, one of which is pulling the sled-mounted hut with that chimney, not yet boxed in with plywood (2).

-Here is that main hut during the original 1958 occupancy of the station (3).
+The main hut as seen during the original 1958 station occupancy (3).

 Other facilities included a 4000x100-foot skiway, two 65-foot radio antenna towers and a set of meteorological instruments.
 In addition to met observations, the science included seismic, gravity, and magnetometer observations.
 Snow sampling included a 165-foot borehole into the firn.
 The station leader during this period was meteorologist V. K. Babarykin.
 An aircraft landed on the 18th and picked up four of the expedition members.
 The scientific observations continued until the rest of the team left on the 26th...as the station was deemed too remote for permanent use.